arjenpdevries/castel/site/cfp.md

 * Electronic Laboratory Notebooks (ELNs);
 * Computational Notebooks in (Data) Science;
 * Management of Big Science Data;
+* Laboratory Automation;
+* Metadata and interoperability, to facilitate comparison and reuse of data originating in different studies;
 * Cutting-edge tools for collecting, storing, and presenting scientific data.

 ## Contact